BRVC-ORG/Prospectus-Draft/README.md

                           - IBM 'Stack' + Hyperledger (local, highly-proprietary)

+                          - Ethereum Blockchain, Smart Contract(s)

+                              - local development environments for private quoteunquote sandboxed local machines… (it's technical, but worked when needed)

+                              - Ethereum is still in the future, it's that good.
+Vitalik is what Sartre wished he could have had the luck and outright foolishness of an academic pretending to be a parttime academic to encounter, should he still be alive [he is not; and Being and Nothingness is still a technical manual if anything;…should be left w/ the bloated papers in the aftermath in McCarthy's Road {'He … picked up the [rotaryphone] and dialed the number from that long ago.'
+'What are you doing?'
+2006, Knopf}

                           - AWS 'Stack'

                           - Microsoft Azure Cloud

                           - Google Cloud Platform

+                          - Oracle, Apache proprietary cloud 'layer'

                           - Custom, local, proprietary Linux (Live (CD, USB, eSATA, et cetera) and Unix setup(s)